 That explains the audible distortion in a speaker due to the overloading of the amplifier.

-However, it’s also possible, though not as common, for the speaker to be overloaded rather than the amplifier.
+However, though not as common, it's also possible for the speaker to be overloaded rather than the amplifier.

 However, if the voice coil travels further than it is designed to due to a higher-than-expected audio signal, then the motion can become non-linear.

 This is particularly true at the extremes of the driver's movement, where the cone cannot push (or pull) any more air.
 This causes a discrepancy between the audio signal waveform and the sound waveform, which is effectively distortion.

 Even worse is the banging and popping that can occur when the driver's motion causes the cone to slam against the housing of the driver.

 That explains a single speaker, but the audio has the potential to become even more detrimental when crossover systems are overloaded.

 Crossover systems/networks are used to split up the frequency bands of an audio signal and send those bands to the speakers that will best reproduce them.